hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

 <center><img src="media/guide-event-Contents-new-event.png" width="800" height="626"></center>

 3. Make sure to set:
-   - Name of the event
+   - Event tile: name of the event or conference.
-   - Start and end date (used by the platform to order and handle upcoming/past status)
+   - Start date and end date (used by the platform to order and handle upcoming/past status).
-   - Type of event (Physical or virtual)
-   - A picture for the event (uploaded picture or URL)
-   - Leave card size to large
+   - Category of the event.
+Select **Event** for in-person event and conference.
+Select **Virtual Event** for virtual event and conference.
+   - Thumbnail Image: a picture for the event.
+Click **Choose an image** to upload and select a picture.
+Select **Insert from URL** to enter a link URL for your image.
-   - A URL to navigate to register or find out more about the event
+   - Navigation path: an URL to navigate to register or find out more about the event and conference.
+This is typically the URL to the event or conference.
+   - Leave card size to **large**
+   - Tag: specify a keyword for your event or conference.
+Typically this is the name of your event (for example: Discover, KubeCon).
-   - The content of the card for the event using the following guidelines:
+   - Body: The content of the card for the event using the following guidelines:
       - Title
       - Subtitle
       - Date